Sales and Marketing.

 If you're in the early startup phases, this gap may be vast, and therefore sales will provide a lot of value to prospects.

 But, if marketing has a vast amount of information readily accessible for prospects, then a sales touch may be redundant, or worse, an annoyance.
+In such cases, utilizing a reliable database for sales leads can significantly boost your marketing efforts.

 Think about these areas of overlap and the way you interface with customers in your discussions.